mxcop/mxcop/content/articles/fundamental-rc.md

 Radiance Cascades is built on **two** key observations.
 So first, let's observe these together, and have a <span class="highlight">short recap</span> afterwards.

+But, before we observe anything I want clear up what I mean with the following <span class="highlight">terms</span>:
+1. <span class="highlight">radiance</span>: light from a specific direction, at a specific point. *(You can think of this as a ray)*
+2. <span class="highlight">irradiance</span>: light from a subset of directions, at a specific point. *(You can think of this as light from all directions)*

+> Because radiance is just one direction, we can build irradiance from a bunch of directions *(radiance)*.

 ### Angular Observation